-Connection reinstatement is the process of initiator logging in with a ISID-TSIH-CID combination that is possibly active from the target's perspective - thus implicitly logging out the connection state machine corresponding to the CID and reinstating a new full-feature phase iSCSI connection in its place (with the same CID).
-Thus, the

-TSIH in the Login PDU MUST be non-zero and CID does not change during a connection reinstatement.
-The Login command performs the logout function of the old connection if an explicit logout was not performed earlier.
+Connection reinstatement is the process of initiator logging in with a ISID-TSIH-CID combination that is possibly active from the target's perspective - thus implicitly logging out the connection state machine corresponding to the CID and reinstating a new Full Feature Phase iSCSI connection in its place (with the same CID).
+Thus, the TSIH in the Login PDU MUST be non-zero and CID does not change during a connection reinstatement.
+The Login request performs the logout function of the old connection if an explicit logout was not performed earlier.
 In sessions with a single connection, this may imply the opening of a second connection with the sole purpose of cleaning up the first.
-Targets should support opening a second connection even when they do not support multiple connections in full feature phase.
+Targets should support opening a second connection even when they do not support multiple connections in Full Feature Phase.